guiaria/MSR_assignment_2/README.md

 ## Process delta

-We believe that the process to create visualization is identical to the thesis since we reiled on the external library (plotly) to create the visualization.
+We believe that the process to create visualization is identical to the thesis since we relied on the external library (plotly) to create the visualization.
 In addition, the data we used is identical to the thesis itself, hence the process should not be distinct.

 ## Output delta